Table of Contents

 When is the best time for tongue-tie release / frenulotomy?

-After a lactation consultant has confirmed that the technique of breastfeeding is good and there is still difficulty with breastfeeding your baby, a paediatric surgeon may be consulted.
+After a lactation consultant has confirmed that the technique of breastfeeding is good and there is still difficulty with breastfeeding your baby, a paediatric surgeon or dentist may be consulted.
 I perform a tongue-tie release in infancy.
 In short term follow up studies, it has been shown to relieve nipple pain2, and hence achieve better breastfeeding.
-The World Health Organization recommends exclusive breast feeding for 6 months, and the best time to perform tongue-tie release is during this time, before breastfeeding is given up.
-The procedure can be done in the clinic without general anaesthesia.
+The World Health Organization recommends exclusive breast feeding for 6 months, and the best time to perform tongue-tie release is during this time, before giving up breastfeeding.
+The procedure is performed in the clinic without general anaesthesia.

-If your child is older and the tongue tie was diagnosed late, the procedure may need to be performed under general anaesthesia, because it becomes harder to hold the child while the tongue-tie release is performed.
+When your child is older and uncooperative, the procedure needs to be performed under general anaesthesia, because it becomes harder to hold the child while the tongue-tie release is performed.
 When the child is cooperative, I perform the tongue-tie release under local anaesthesia.
 After the procedure, your child goes home on the same day.

 What happens during a tongue-tie release / frenulotomy?